 - The quality of incoming water: this is a more or less controllable variable depending on the rearing system that is applied.
 After all aspects of the pre-installation phase have been checked, the water must then be sampled periodically.This is a key parameter that needs to be monitored and assessed on an ongoing basis.

-- The disinfection of vehicles accessing the farm: it is common for drivers of vehicles entering a farm to circulate in between several fish farms as they are likely to be veterinarians, feed manufacturers, fish transporter, etc. To this end, wheel dips can be used for better desinfection of cars.
+- The disinfection of vehicles accessing the farm: it is common for drivers of vehicles entering a farm to circulate in between several fish farms as they are likely to be veterinarians, feed manufacturers, fish transporters, etc. To this end, wheel dips can be used for better desinfection of cars.

 - The disinfection of equipment used in handling fish: precautionary measures related to pathogens must be applied to all production units - ponds, cages, ponds or aquarium - within each farm.
 Therefore, the transfers of equipment from pond to pond must be spaced out as much as possible, especially when it comes to the transfers of nets, which are the most likely tools to be directly in contact with animals.